chrisliu0424/Stat440-Module3/README.md

 # Stat440-Module3
-Stat 440 Module3 by team OpenBDS_FOR_ALL done on December 2020
+Stat 440 Module3 by team JJC Radio done on December 2020

 This module focuses on imgae recognition with 6 classes, 1263 training image, and 1264 testing images.